 In September 2011 it was announced that the British government was to set up a commission to examine the West Lothian question.[45]
 In January 2012 it was announced that this six-member commission would be named the Commission on the consequences of devolution for the House of Commons, would be chaired by former Clerk of the House of Commons, Sir William McKay, and would have one member from each of the devolved countries.
 The McKay Commission reported in March 2013.[46]

 On 22 October 2015 The House of Commons voted in favour of implementing a system of "English votes for English laws" by 312 votes to 270 after four hours of intense debate.
 Amendments to the proposed standing orders put forward by both Labour and The Liberal Democrats were defeated.
 Scottish National Party MPs criticized the measures stating that the bill would render Scottish MPs as "second class citizens".[47]
 Under the new procedures, if the Speaker of The House determines if a proposed bill or statutory instrument exclusively affects England, England and Wales or England, Wales and Northern Ireland, then legislative consent should be obtained via a Legislative Grand Committee.
-This process will be performed at the second reading of a bill or instrument and is currently undergoing a trial period, as an attempt at answering the West Lothian question.[48]
+This process was performed at the second reading of a bill or instrument as an attempt at answering the West Lothian question.[48]
 English votes for English laws was suspended in April 2020,[49] and in July 2021 the House of Commons abolished it, returning to the previous system with no special mechanism for English laws.[50]

 England has three distinct sub-national areas; the north, the midlands and the south.